 - 11.1 Where a report (either in whole or part) to Cabinet or its committees is to be treated as exempt or confidential, so that the public are likely to be excluded during consideration of the relevant matter, the following requirements must be complied with:- - (a) at least 28 clear days before the meeting, a notice of the intention to hold the meeting (or part) in private must be made available at the Council's offices and published on the Council's website.
-For the sake of clarity, inclusion of notice within the Forward Plan, in accordance with Rule 14 below, will satisfy this requirement. - (b) the notice must include a statement of reasons for the meeting (or part) to be held in private. - (c) at least 5 clear days before the meeting, a further notice of the intention to hold the meeting (or part) in private must be made available at the Council's offices and must also be published on the Council's website. - (d) the notice must include the reasons for the meeting (or part) to be held in private and provide details of any representations received about why the meeting (or part) should be open to the public, and a statement of the Council's response to any such representations.
+For the sake of clarity, inclusion of notice within the Forward Plan, in accordance with Rule 14 below, will satisfy this requirement. - (b) the notice must include a statement of reasons for the meeting (or part) to be held in private. - (c) at least 5 clear days before the meeting, a further notice of the intention to hold the meeting (or part) in private must be made available at the Council's offices and must also be published on the Council's website. - (d) the notice must include the reasons for the meeting (or part) to be held in private and provide details of any representations received about why the meeting (or part) should be open to the public, and a statement of the Council's response to any such representations. - 11.2 Where it is not practicable to comply with these requirements, the meeting (or part) may only be held in private if agreement has been obtained from:- that the meeting (or part) is urgent and cannot reasonably be deferred.

-- 11.2 Where it is not practicable to comply with these requirements, the meeting (or part) may only be held in private if agreement has been obtained from:- - (a) the Chair of the Resources Scrutiny and Improvement Committee; or - (b) if there is no such person, or if the Chair is unable to act, the Mayor; or - (c) if there is no Mayor, and no Chair, the Deputy Mayor, that the meeting (or part) is urgent and cannot reasonably be deferred.
+- (a) the Chair of the Corporate Resources and Governance Scrutiny and Improvement Committee; or - (b) if there is no such person, or if the Chair is unable to act, the Mayor; or - (c) if there is no Mayor, and no Chair, the Deputy Mayor,